Ninhursag: Iconography

 Ninhursag was commonly depicted seated upon or near mountains, her hair sometimes in an omega shape and at times wearing a horned head-dress and tiered skirt.
 In a rectangular framed plaque from pre-Sargonic Girsu, the goddess seated upon "scale like" mountains is determined to be Ninhursag.
 Here she wears a crown that is more flat without horns, and has hair in an omega like shape.
 In another depiction, she is seated upon mountains and also has a mountain on her horned crown.
 Here she wears a tiered robe.
 She was identified as the female figure standing behind her son Ninurta on a fragment of the Stele of the Vultures.

 Another symbol of hers was Deer, both male and female.
 Studies on a plaque from Mari have identified the stone as being a representation of her.
 The stone likely represents both a face and the naked female form.
 A notable feature of the plaque is the area below the 'nose area' where ten stags stand eating plants on opposite sides of the face.
 There is another group of five animals under the nose, which are suspected to be birds.
 In a frieze recovered from the same Mari temple, two stags flank an Igmud-eagle, the symbol of her son Ninurta.
 There are a number of other images with this eagle as well (such as the vase in the gallery below), where deer, ibexes or gazelles are present to represent Ninhursag.

 According to Johanna Stuckey, her symbol, resembling the Greek letter omega Ω, has been depicted in art from approximately 3000 BC, although more generally from the early second millennium BC.
 It appears on some boundary stones (kudurru) on the upper tier, indicating her importance.
 The omega symbol is associated with the Egyptian cow goddess Hathor, and may represent a stylized womb.
 Joan Goodnick Westenholz and Julia M. Asher-Greve argue that the symbol should be interpreted as a schematic representation of a woman's hair rather than the shape of an uterus.
 They tentatively propose an identification with Nanaya rather than Ninhursag as well.

 Mythology

 Enki and Ninhursag

 Two full copies of Enki and Ninhursag have been uncovered.
-One from in Nippur which contains the complete text (although some passages on the tablet are broken), and another from Ur, found in the house of a priest of Enki, where half of the text is missing.
-This second tablet contains less lines, thus it is considered a truncated version.
-There exists also an excerpt, covering the incestuous couplings, which differs from the Nippur versions events.
+One is from Nippur which contains the complete text (although some passages on the tablet are broken), and another from Ur, found in the house of a priest of Enki, where half of the text is missing.
+This second tablet contains fewer lines, and hence it is considered a truncated version.
+There exists also an excerpt, covering the incestuous couplings, which differs from the Nippur version's events.